emilyjcoups/Agent_Based_Model/README.md

 > Hero agents compete to eat the most of the plotted environment.
 Enemy agents work against them.

 ### Summary
-__Hero agents move around 300 x 300 plot, eating the environment to gain speed and sharing food stores with agents in their neighbourhood.__
+__Hero agents move around 300 x 300 map, eating the environment to gain speed and sharing food stores with agents in their neighbourhood.__

-__Enemy agents compete to eat the environment and steal heroes' stores.__
+__Enemy agents compete to eat the environment and steal heroes' food stores.__

 __The first hero to reach a food store of 3000 wins.__